Construction of quantum states with special properties by projection methods: Numerical Experiments

 \section{Numerical Experiments}

 2mm

 In this section, some examples are tested to illustrate that Algorithms \ref{2.3}, \ref{altprojrank}, \ref{algrankk}, \ref{alginterlace}, \ref{lowrankC} and \ref{3.8} are feasible and effective to solve Problem 1.1.
-All experiments are performed in MATLAB R$_{2015a}$ on a PC with an Intel Core i7 processor at 2.40GHz with machine precision $\varepsilon=2.22\times 10^{-16}.$ The programs can be downloaded from http://cklixx.people.wm.edu/mathlib/projection/.
+All experiments are performed in MATLAB R$_{2015a}$ on a PC with an Intel Core i7 processor at 2.40GHz with machine precision $\varepsilon=2.22\times 10^{-16}.$ The programs can be downloaded from \verb|http://cklixx.people.wm.edu/mathlib/projection/|.

-\subsection{Algorithm 2.3 for solving Problem 1.1 with the prescribed eigenvalues}
+\subsection{Algorithm \ref{2.3} for solving Problem 1.1 with the prescribed eigenvalues}

 2mm In this subsection, we present a simple numerical example to illustrate that Algorithm \ref{2.3} is feasible to solve Problem 1.1 with the prescribed eigenvalues.
-In Algorithm 2.3, note that $X_{2k}\in \Omega_2$, that is, $X_{2k}$ has the prescribed eigenvalues $c_1,\ldots,c_{n_1n_2}$.
-Now, define It is easy to see that $X_{2k}\in \Omega_1\cap \Omega_2$ if and only if $Err(X_{k})=0$.
-When implementing Algorithm 2.3, we declare $X_{2k}$ a solution if $Err(X_{2k})<\delta$ for some small positive number $\delta$.
+In Algorithm \ref{2.3}, note that $X_{2k}\in \Omega_2$, that is, $X_{2k}$ has the prescribed eigenvalues $c_1,\ldots,c_{n_1n_2}$.
+Now, define Hence, $X_{2k}\in \Omega_1\cap \Omega_2$ if and only if $Err(X_{k})=0$.
+When implementing Algorithm \ref{2.3}, we declare $X_{2k}$ a solution if $Err(X_{2k})<\delta$ for some small positive number $\delta$.
 If this criteria is not met after a set number of iterations, then the algorithm terminates.

-{\bf Example 4.1.} Set $(c_1,c_2,c_3,c_4,c_5,c_6)=(0.8329,0.0781,0.0529,0.0238,0.0109,0.0015)$ and
+\begin{example} Set $(c_1,c_2,c_3,c_4,c_5,c_6)=(0.8329,0.0781,0.0529,0.0238,0.0109,0.0015)$ and

 Using Algorithm \ref{2.3}, we obtain the following solution after $214$ iterations and $Err(X_{214})\approx 3.38\times 10^{-16}.$